yuuwe-n/wsl_intro/linux.md

 this manual is a good intro to how linux is structured `man hier`

+## ubuntu
+im not gonna get much into distributions, but all you need to know is that there are different OS's of linux like Ubuntu called distributions

+there are minor differences between distributions, but all you need to know is that you are using ubuntu

+ubuntu has some differences like for install packages.

+to install stuff, you cant just install the exe in general for linux. (exe is for windows, even macOS has a different way to install software)

+> this is about linux for development purposes, there is other ways to install/other info for desktop use, but we dont go into that here. not many developer tools need to install tar archives, or use a gui to install (we are using WSL)

+you have to use a command

+`sudo apt-get install package_name`

+try doing it with python3,

+`sudo apt-get install python3`

 that is basically all you need to know to do develop with linux you should go to the next page [git](git.md)